huynguy-db/arcion-docs/content/docs/target-setup/Postgresql.md

 ---
 # Destination PostgreSQL

-The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.
+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the following steps.

+## Required permissions
+- Make sure that the specified user has `CREATE TABLE` privilege on the catalogs or schemas where you want to replicate tables to.
+- To create catalogs or schemas on the target PostgresSQL system, you must grant `CREATE DATABASE` or `CREATE SCHEMA` privileges respectively to the user.
+- If the user does not have `CREATE DATABASE` privilege, then follow these two steps:
+  1. Create a database manually with the name `io`.
+  2. Grant all privileges for the `io` database to that user.

+  Replicant uses this `io` database to maintain internal checkpoint and metadata.

 ## I. Set up Connection Configuration